CriliasMiller/CriliasMiller/README.md

 ## 🚀 About Me

-I'm a PhD candidate in Computer Science and Technology at **Hefei University of Technology**, advised by Prof. Dan Guo and Prof. Meng Wang.
+I'm a PhD candidate in Computer Science and Technology at **Hefei University of Technology**.
 Currently, I'm a Research Intern at **Zhipu AI**, focusing on post-training optimization for image generation models, including:

 - 🎨 **Image Generation**
 - 🧠 **Model Distillation**